Preheat oven to 325°F. Wrap a well-greased, 9-inch springform pan in two layers of heavy-duty aluminum foil. Secure foil around the pan.

 Cheesecake Tips and Troubleshooting:

-Storage: Chocolate Cheesecake can stand at room temperature for up to 2 hours, but after that, it needs to be refrigerated.
+Storage: It can stand at room temp for up to 2 hours, but after that, it needs to be refrigerated.
 To store, place leftover cheesecake slices in an airtight container, or individually wrapped, in the fridge for up to 5 days.
-To freeze, wrap individual cheesecake slices tightly with plastic wrap and then place all the individually wrapped slices in an airtight container.
+To freeze, wrap individual cheesecake slices tightly with plastic wrap, then place all the individually wrapped slices in an airtight container.
 Freeze for 2–3 months.
 Thaw in the fridge overnight and leave out at room temperature for about 20–30 minutes before serving.